sisrfeng/debugS/README.md

 # Features and Usage

 The plugin is a capable Vim graphical debugger for multiple languages.
+It's mostly tested for C++,
+¿Python¿ and TCL,
-It's mostly tested for C++, Python and TCL, but in theory supports any language that Visual Studio Code supports (but see caveats).
+but in theory supports any language that Visual Studio Code supports (but see caveats).

 The [Vimspector website][website] has an overview of the UI, along with basic instructions for configuration and  setup.

 But for now, here's a (rather old) screenshot of Vimspector debugging Vim: